openlegend/core-rules/core/src/03-banes-boons/01-chapter-three.md

  Characters convinced by the phantasm can roll Resist as normal in order to attempt to shake off the bane.
 If successful, they are no longer deceived by the effect.
 In addition, you must spend a minor action to sustain the bane during each of your turns.
 Failing to do so in a given round causes the bane's effects to cease at the end of your turn.

- When an affected character succeeds at a resist roll against this bane, they become to immune to all subsequent phantasms invoked by you for the next hour.
+ When an affected character succeeds at a resist roll against this bane, they become immune to all subsequent phantasms invoked by you for the next hour.

 ### Polymorph